petros-d/docs/docs/resource-reference-aws.md

 With the exception of `m5d` nodes, all suppported node types have a maximum of 20GB of storage per node.
 If you need more than 20GB of storage, we recommend modifying your cluster to run `m5d` nodes, which Astronomer provisions with NVMe SSDs out-of-the-box.

+Astronomer plans to support optional ephemeral storage for all node instance types in H1 2022.

-Keep in mind that passing significant ephemeral storage is not recommended and can be a risk to infrastructure resilience.
+Keep in mind that leveraging ephemeral storage is not recommended and can be a risk to task resilience.
 If you need to pass significant data between Airflow tasks, we recommend using an [XCom backend](https://airflow.apache.org/docs/apache-airflow/stable/concepts/xcoms.html) such as AWS S3 or Google Cloud Storage (GCS).
 For more information and best practices, read our Airflow Guide on [Passing Data Between Airflow Tasks](https://www.astronomer.io/guides/airflow-passing-data-between-tasks).

 :::